 It’s that time of year.
-Miami high schools and colleges are readying for graduation ceremonies.
+Coral Gables high schools and colleges are readying for graduation ceremonies.
 Many graduates approach the big day with a mixture of excitement and anxiety, looking forward to landing their first full-time as young adults.

 For many job-seekers, the most important factor in a job search is income, followed by the benefits (vacation, insurance, etc.) offered in various companies and industries.
 One component of employment sometimes overlooked is safety.
 Young men and women eager to land a first-time job sometimes don’t look carefully at which lines of work have the highest risk of on-the-job injuries.